PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Targeted programs tend to be more efficient per dollar and have grown faster than universal programs, although are slightly worse in reaching those who are eligible.
 They now play a prominent role in poverty reduction among those under age 65<ref>https://www.hamiltonproject.org/assets/files/20220806_ES_THP_SocialPrograms_ExpandedEdition.pdf</ref>.

+## National Debt

+Successful debt consolidation is less likely when countries are hit by longer-lasting and more severe banking crises.
+Debt consolidation in general is more likely to succeed when based on cuts in current expenditures.
+This is because curtailing spending on transfers and wages reduces pressure on nondiscretionary spending, which tends to rise over time, and may also raise growth prospects<ref>https://www.imf.org/external/pubs/ft/fandd/2010/12/baldacci.htm</ref>.

+Most studies find that there is a threshold after which debt begins to reduce economic growth.
+Of those studies, half find a threshold between 75 and 100 percent.
+The empirical evidence overwhelmingly supports the view that large government debt has a negative effect on the growth potential of an economy<ref>https://www.mercatus.org/research/policy-briefs/debt-and-growth-decade-studies</ref>.

+Austerity in the aftermath of the great recession was associated with lower GDP, lower inflation and higher net exports.
+Eliminating austerity would have substantially reduced output losses in Europe.
+Austerity was so contractionary that debt-to-GDP ratios in some countries increased as a result of endogenous reductions in GDP and tax revenue<ref>https://www.sciencedirect.com/science/article/abs/pii/S0304393219300959</ref>.

 ## References

 <references />